elchibek5/30github/README.md

 # 30github
-Flutter Development
+Flutter Development.
-Becoming a flutter developer in 1 month
+Becoming a flutter developer in 1 month.